1. What is Greek Life?

 Eligibility for new member processes are based on the Office of Greek Life current academic standard for good academic standing (2.50), or the organizations's academic requirement, whichever is higher.
 This applies to freshman and upper class-students alike.

 6. What types of Fraternities and Sororities are on campus?

 The Greek community at UNC-Pembroke consists of a diverse group of local, international, national and regional organizations.
-The Office of Greek Life recognizes the following governing boards: Hok Nosai, Interfraternity Council (IFC), Multicultural Greek Council (MGCG), Panhellenic Association (PHA), and the National Panhellenic Council (NPHC).
+The Office of Greek Life recognizes the following governing boards: Hok Nosai, Interfraternity Council (IFC), Multicultural Greek Council (MCGC), Panhellenic Association (PHC), and the National Panhellenic Council (NPHC).

 7. How do I determine if I want to join a Fraternity or Sorority?
 If so, which one will be the best fit for me?